near/docs/docs/local-setup/create-account.md

 ---
 id: create-account
-title: Creating a NEAR Account in Testnet
+title: Creating a NEAR Account on Testnet
 sidebar_label: Create Your Account
 ---